For the last stop of the day, I have made Caldo Tlalpeno, a popular Mexican spicy chicken soup.

 - 1 medium onion, chopped

-- 1 medium pepper(s), chipotle chiles, in adobo sauce
+- 1 medium pepper, from chipotle adobo sauce tin

 - 1 cup rice, brown, instant